-Lytro Light Field Camera review
+Lytro Light Field Camera full review

 The Lytro camera is an amazing technological achievement: a marvel of design that really is like nothing else on the market.
 But innovation aside, it may not prove that useful or fun just yet for advanced photographers – or even everyday snappers.